Schoyen/noodle-adder/README.md

 ## Known limitations
-The only know limitation is that the program is not installable on Nokia 3310.
+The only known limitation is that the program is not installable on Nokia 3310.
 There is no reason to suspect that it isn't installable on any other device though.